kjlj/scRNA-seq_VDJ/README.md

 These are the two files that we will use for integrating VDJ data with scRNA-seq data.

-[!Note]
+### Do I really have to post-process the datasets?

-Do I really have to post-process the datasets?
-If working with T cell VDJ data only, then probably not, but for B cell VDJ data it is probably worth the effort.
+If working with T cell VDJ data only, then probably not, but for B cell VDJ data it is probably worth the effort, but you don't *have* to!

 ## Integrating scRNA-seq and VDJ